 Danielle couldn’t resist picking a bunch and we all munched on them.

 Another late summer harvest was our fresh ginger plant.
 This came about one day when Carole found an old piece of ginger in the fridge that was starting to sprout.
 Immediately we all wondered if we could plant it like a potato, so onto the internet we went.
-Yep, you can plant a ginger root in shallow soil, water it and give it filtered sunlight and this is what you get:
+Yep, you can plant a ginger root in shallow soil, water it and give it unfiltered sunlight and this is what you get:

 It’s a very pretty plant, and if you lightly touch the leaves you’ll smell the ginger on your fingers!
 After several weeks, we just couldn’t wait any longer and we pulled one up.